Inferring networks from time series: a neural approach: Inferring line failures in the British power grid

-We show the results in fig. \ref{fig:power_grid_results}, where we plot the densities on the four network edges with the highest relative prediction error $\vert \hat{a}_{ij} -a^0_{ij}\vert / a^0_{ij}$, $\hat{a}_{ij}$ being the most likely value.
+We show the results in fig. \ref{fig:power_grid_results}.
+Given the marginal distributions $\rho\left(\hat{a}_{ij} \;\middle|\; \mathbf{T}\right)$ with modes $\tilde{a}_{ij}$, we plot the densities on the four network edges with the highest relative prediction error $\vert \tilde{a}_{ij} -a^0_{ij}\vert / a^0_{ij}$.
 The advantage of obtaining uncertainty quantification on the network is now immediately clear: even in the underdetermined case we are able to make meaningful statistical statements about the line failure location.
-We see that the missing edges consistently have the highest relative prediction errors, and that the $p$-values for measuring the unperturbed value $a^0_{ij}$ are around 5\%, while being statistically insignificant for all other edges.
+We see that the missing edges consistently have the highest relative prediction errors, and that the $p$-values for measuring the unperturbed value $a^0_{ij}$ under the null $\hat{a}_{ij}$ are 0.2\% and 0.04\% respectively, while being statistically insignificant for all other edges.
 It is interesting to note that the other candidate locations are also within the vicinity of the line failure, though their predicted values are much closer to the unperturbed value.
 In fig. \ref{fig:power_grid_results}b, we see that the predicted network reproduces the response dynamics for the range covered by the training data when inserted into eq. [\ref{eq:second_order_Kuramoto}], but, since the problem was purposefully underdetermined, the errors in the prediction $\pred{A}$ cause the predicted and true time series to diverge for larger $t$.
-Densities were obtained in about twenty minutes on a regular laptop CPU.
+Densities on all 200.000 potential edges were obtained in about twenty minutes on a regular laptop CPU.